top of page

 Global Voice Magazine and special issue magazines

-The CoBS also co-publishes special issue magazines and white papers with our partners
+The CoBS also co-publishes special issue magazines and white papers with our partners who include The Harvard Institute for Business in Global Society, GRLI and GBSN.

 Download by clicking on the front covers.